About Outlook True Archive

 Click here to see a 65 second Flash demonstration of how the $19.99 utility can help you in managing your Outlook PST mail file bloat today.

-For advanced users, Outlook True Archive offers a command line interface (included in the standard $19.95 package), so that tasks can be prepared by an IT-person and run systematically thereafter, either automatically or by a non-expert user.
+For advanced users, Outlook True Archive offers a command line interface, so that tasks can be prepared by an IT-person and run systematically thereafter, either automatically or by a non-expert user.

 Outlook True Archive archives mails items based on the date the mail was received or sent, rather than the date it was last modified.
 The benefit for you: reliable results in your archive.